 Exceptions to these qualifications may be considered by the appropriate UM-Flint faculty.

-Students who participate in this program will be dual-enrolled in their home high schools and the University of Michigan-Flint.
+Students who participate in this program will be dual-enrolled in their home high schools and UM-Flint.
 Credit earned will be recorded on official UM-Flint transcripts as regular UM-Flint courses.
 These credits are applicable to four-year degree programs at UM-Flint and potentially to other institutions.

 Students who intend to transfer these credits to another institution are advised that their intended/preferred transfer institution determines which credits will transfer.
 The UM-Flint courses selected for the DEEP program are considered by faculty as desirable because they will: